Meenakshi233/CrackYourInternship/README.md

 # CrackYourInternship
-this repo maintains my the update of my progress of 45 days challenge.
+This repo maintains the update of my progress in 45 days DSA challenge.